drransom/chess/readme.md

 Command Line Chess
 ==================
 A command line chess game written in pure Ruby.
-Currently supports only two human players.
+The game supports two human players.
+The full rule set including castling and en passant, but not the 3-repeat and 60-move rules.
 To play, download the repo and:

 ````
     > bundle install